 - LSD and other hallucinogens

-Reasons for Using Alcohol or Drugs at Festivals
+Reasons for Using Alcohol or Substances at Festivals

-There are many reasons festivalgoers may choose to use drugs at these events:
+There are many reasons festivalgoers may choose to use substances at these events:

 - Drugs are widely available, with sellers targeting these venues